Linux range of use: Performance and applications

 The performance of Linux on the desktop has been a controversial topic; for example in 2007 Con Kolivas accused the Linux community of favoring performance on servers.
 He quit Linux kernel development out of frustration with this lack of focus on the desktop, and then gave a "tell all" interview on the topic.
 Since then a significant amount of development has focused on improving the desktop experience.
 Projects such as systemd and Upstart (deprecated in 2014) aim for a faster boot time; the Wayland and Mir projects aim at replacing X11 while enhancing desktop performance, security and appearance.
+Userspace scheduler extensions make it possible to use a scheduler specialized for a specific usage, such as gaming or desktop usage.

 Many popular applications are available for a wide variety of operating systems.
-For example, Mozilla Firefox, OpenOffice.org/LibreOffice and Blender have downloadable versions for all major operating systems.
+For example, Mozilla Firefox, LibreOffice and Blender have downloadable versions for all major operating systems.
 Furthermore, some applications initially developed for Linux, such as Pidgin, and GIMP, were ported to other operating systems (including Windows and macOS) due to their popularity.
 In addition, a growing number of proprietary desktop applications are also supported on Linux, such as Autodesk Maya and The Foundry's Nuke in the high-end field of animation and visual effects; see the list of proprietary software for Linux for more details.
 There are also several companies that have ported their own or other companies' games to Linux, with Linux also being a supported platform on both the Steam and Desura digital-distribution services.

 Many other types of applications available for Microsoft Windows and macOS also run on Linux.
 Commonly, either a free software application will exist which does the functions of an application found on another operating system, or that application will have a version that works on Linux, such as with Skype and some video games like Dota 2 and Team Fortress 2.
 Furthermore, the Wine project provides a Windows compatibility layer to run unmodified Windows applications on Linux.
 It is sponsored by commercial interests including CodeWeavers, which produces a commercial version of the software.
 Since 2009, Google has also provided funding to the Wine project.
 CrossOver, a proprietary solution based on the open-source Wine project, supports running Windows versions of Microsoft Office, Intuit applications such as Quicken and QuickBooks, Adobe Photoshop versions through CS2, and many games such as World of Warcraft.
 In other cases, where there is no Linux port of some software in areas such as desktop publishing and professional audio, there is equivalent software available on Linux.
-It is also possible to run applications written for Android on other versions of Linux using Anbox.
+It is also possible to run applications written for Android on other versions of Linux using Anbox (deprecated) or with Waydroid.